kiva/aries-guardianship-agency/README.md

 # Aries Guardianship Agency

 ### Setup
-You will setup the `.env` file.
+You will need to setup the `.env` file.
 The easiest way to start is by copying `dummy.env` to `.env`.
 Other than `NODE_ENV`, the values are not literal and you may need to adjust those for your environment.